 All were sold on the charm, artistry and originality of Foster's performance.
 "Foster throws herself into this unglamorous role, her face pale and her body propelled into a world of no self-confidence," wrote the Chicago Tribune.
 "It is a very honorable performance, filled with craft.
 Foster never condescends, and she clearly enjoys her character's intelligence, although she, too, struggles toward the end with the need for climax and consequence."
 New York Magazine echoed, "Crawley's dialogue is as pungent and musical as his lyrics.
 And in Sutton Foster he and Tesori have found the ideal star.
 Foster has never been a vain actress, but here she seems to relish the opportunity to strip away everything inessential."

+Violet was followed by another show with a star playing a character defined by a deformity.
+Following a sold-out London run, the Michael Grandage production of Martin McDonagh's The Cripple of Inishmaan, starring Daniel Radcliffe, officially opened on Broadway April 20 at the Cort Theatre.
+The production marks the Broadway premiere for McDonagh's play, which was previously seen Off-Broadway in 1998 at the Public Theater and in 2008 at the Atlantic Theater.
 Many critics took time to voice how much they thought Radcliffe has improved as a stage actor.
 Most were pleasantly surprised.
 "Of the three Radcliffe performances I've seen on Broadway, this by far is the best," said the Chicago Tribune.
 "It really breathes as it hobbles along, and yet it's never showy nor overly optimistic.
 Radcliffe… reveals chops here I've never seen on stage nor screen."
 The Times agreed: "Mr. Radcliffe — the boy wizard in the immensely successful Harry Potter movie franchise — is entirely convincing as the boy who is regarded as least likely to succeed at pretty much anything in his God-forsaken rural Irish town."